+'''

-''' [Example file not yet on the GitHub]
+[Example file from AIMS/app/MSA_testData/Dpr_interface.csv]

-Dpr, Sequence

-Dpr1, DKDVSWIRKRDLHILTAGGTTYTSD-----QINTEPKMSLSYTFNVVEL

-Dpr2, DKSVSWIRKRDLHILTAGILTYTSD-----QVNTEPKISMAFRLNVIVT

-Dpr3, DKSVSWIRKRDLHILTVGTATYTSD-----QVNTEPKMSMAFQLNIIEI
+Dpr,Sequence

+Dpr1,DKDVSWIRKRDLHILTAGGTTYTSD-----QINTEPKMSLSYTFNVVEL

+Dpr2,DKSVSWIRKRDLHILTAGILTYTSD-----QVNTEPKISMAFRLNVIVT

+Dpr3,DKSVSWIRKRDLHILTVGTATYTSD-----QVNTEPKMSMAFQLNIIEI

+.

+.

+.

+'''

 The required sequence name is used in the downstream analysis in this case, to help identify potential clusters of biophysically similar sequences.
 Unlike in the analysis of TCR, MHC, or peptide sequences, the associated names or identifiers for each sequence are more likely to be clinically or evolutionarily important.